Panagia Chryssokastriotissa Ι. Ν. ΚΟΙΜΙΣΕΩΣ ΤΗΣ ΘΕΟΤΟΚΟΥ ΤΗΣ ΧΡΥΣΟΚΑΣΤΡΙΩΤΙΣΣΑΣ Assumption of the Virgin 9, Thrassyvoulou St., Plaka

 Kimissi Theotokou Chryssokastriotissa

 Dedicated to the Assumption of the Virgin, the church of Panagia Chryssokastriotissa, is on the northern side of the foothills of the Acropolis, in historic Plaka.
-It is a single-nave 17th century church.
+It is a single-nave 17th c. church.

 The origin of the name is not certain, and is attributed either to its proximity to the city defensive wall under the Acropolis (Kastro) or to the funding of its construction from a member of the Kastriotou family.
 However, it is more possible that after the occupation of Athens by the Franks in 1204, they transferred the icon of Panagia Athiniotissa from the Parthenon, which was converted from an Orthodox to a Catholic church.
 According to another legend, Kastriotissa or Chrysokastriotissa was how they called the icon itself.